gfburton/aiabrixen2024/_pages/venue.md

 [Regensburger Allee 16 - viale Ratisbona, 16
 Italy - 39042, Brixen-Bressanone](https://maps.app.goo.gl/3nkBUX4geAmBePMr9)

 The faculty is within walking distance from Bressanone train station.
+The nearest airports are in Innsbruck, Munich, Verona, Milan and Venice.
+There are direct train links from Innsbruck, Munich and Verona.

 **About the campus**